 - Non-metric MDS aims to preserve the ranking or relative ordering of distances between input and output spaces.

 Often we care more about relative positioning than absolute differences, in which case non-metric is preferred to metric MDS.
-For the example below, I've selected Metric.
+For the example above, I used Metric.